 Dominic Miller Guitar Gear

-For example he play a Telecaster on sting 60th birthday concert and from recent photos on his facebook, is still playing one.
+For example, he plays a Telecaster on sting 60th birthday concert and from recent photos on his Facebook, is still playing one.

-For string, on the Les Paul is 10s gauge string, and 9s on the Stratocaster and Telecaster.
+For string, the Les Paul has 10s gauge strings and 9s are on the Stratocaster and Telecaster.
 For picks, he uses Herco (nylon) heavy gauge plectrums.

-Two things to note, firstly, Dominic is left footed and that’s why the volume pedal and wah are on the far left!
-The second is other than the A/DA flanger, they’re all cheap and widely available pedals – no high end gear!
+Firstly, Dominic is left-footed and that’s why the volume pedal and wah are on the far left!
+The second is other than the A/DA flanger, they’re all cheap and widely available pedals.
+So, nothing high-end!

 The actual pedals in that order would be: Radial Interface [probably being used as a buffer for long cable runs], BOSS CS-2 Compressor, Ibanez Tube Screamer, A/DA Flanger, BOSS PH-3 Phase Shifter, BOSS TR-2 Tremolo, BOSS CE-3 Chorus, BOSS DD-6 Delay, Line 6 M5, Dunlop Crybaby Wah, Ernie Ball Volume Pedal Jr [With BOSS TU-2 in tuner out], Radial Big Shot PB1 Booster.